molszanski/iti/iti/README.md

 ## Typescript

-Snow-Splash has a good typescript support
+Iti has a great typescript support.
+All types are resolved automatically and check at compile time.

 ![Autocomplete](./docs/1.png)
 ![Autocomplete](./docs/2.png)